How to Pack PODS and Other Moving Containers

 Don't forget to lock up

-Keep your moving container safe from theft by locking it whenever it's unattended.
-Some companies provide locks, while others leave it up to you to purchase one.
+Lock your moving container whenever it's unattended to prevent theft.
+Some companies provide locks, while others require you to purchase one.

 5. Take your time loading and unloading